FredKSchott/snowpack/www/_template/reference/configuration.md

 - **`"path".on`** | `object` (string: function)
   - `on` is a special Snowpack property for setting event handler functions on proxy server events.
 See the section on ["Listening for Proxy Events"](https://github.com/http-party/node-http-proxy#listening-for-proxy-events) for a list of all supported events.
 You must be using a `snowpack.config.js` JavaScript configuration file to set this.
 - All options supported by [http-proxy](https://github.com/http-party/node-http-proxy).

-## config.plugins
-`todo`
-Default: TODO

-Extend Snowpack with third-party tools and plugins.
-See the section below for more info.

 ## config.installOptions
 `todo`